-This massive sandstone gate was once inaccessible and unusable, abandoned in the "no man's land" behind the Berlin Wall.
-These days it has been renovated and is once more a testament to some of the beautiful architecture found in the German capital.
+This massive sandstone gate was once inaccessible and unusable, abandoned in the 'no man's land' behind the Berlin Wall.
+It has since been renovated and these days is a popular attraction and a testament to some of the beautiful architecture found in the German capital.

 Checkpoint Charlie was the notorious border crossing marking the division between East and West Berlin for nearly 30 years.
 No longer functional, a museum has been constructed as a testament to the many brave attempts to go over, under or across the wall unnoticed.
 While the original metal shed is now on display elsewhere, the soldier's post can be visited, and tourists can be photographed under the border sign.